It is an offence if you either fail to stop at the scene of an accident or fail to report an accident in which you are involved

 If you don't comply with these obligations you risk committing two offences: failing to stop and failing to report, and you can be guilty of either or both.
 The penalty for each includes a maximum fine of £5,000 and five to ten penalty points.
 Courts also have the power to disqualify you from driving for either offence and are likely to do so when both offences are committed on the same occasion.
 Failing to stop or report an accident can carry a maximum of six months' imprisonment.

-It will also be a condition of your insurance policy that you report the accident to your insurance company within a reasonable time, even if you do not want to claim yourself.
-A failure to do so can invalidate your cover.
+You should report the accident to your insurance company within a reasonable time, even if you do not want to claim yourself.
+If you don't you could invalidate your cover.

 Note down a detailed description of what happened, collecting as much information - photographs and notes - as you can while at the scene